 However, it was the invention of the PlayStation that really saw the potential of indoor golf albeit using a ‘controller’ rather than an actual golf club.

 At the moment, there are lots of different ‘Sims’ on the market including Trackman, Golfzon, and probably the most well-known, GC2 launch monitor.
 The latter is preferred by CityGolf.

 This industry-leading technology that redefined performance analysis outdoors has also proven to be a game changer for indoor simulation.

 Powerful enough to drive the world’s most cutting-edge commercial simulation studios, the GC2 is as flexible as it is accurate.

 Two high-speed, high-definition cameras give you a true measurement of performance without compromise, delivering the most realistic virtual golf experience possible.

-“We chose to go with the GC2 product, as we felt this had an edge of all the other as it calculates over 10k images of ball and its position on impact!” said Varney
+“We chose to go with the GC2 product, as we felt this had an edge over all the others as it calculates over 10k images of the ball and its position on impact!” said Varney

 Indoor Golf – The Benefits

-The advantages of using a golf simulator is the ability to conveniently play and practice in a controlled ambience.
+The advantage of using a golf simulator is the ability to conveniently play and practice in a controlled ambiance.